2021 Indiana Hoosiers football team: Preseason

-Position key

 Recruits

 The Hoosiers signed a total of 14 recruits.

 Preseason Big Ten poll

 Although the Big Ten Conference has not held an official preseason poll since 2010, Cleveland.com has polled sports journalists representing all member schools as a de facto preseason media poll since 2011.
 For the 2021 poll, Indiana was projected to finish third in the East Division.

 Schedule

 The Hoosiers' 2021 schedule consisted of six home games and six away games.
 The Hoosiers played three non-conference games, against Idaho and Cincinnati at home and on the road against Western Kentucky.
 In conference, Indiana hosted Rutgers, Ohio State, Michigan State, and Minnesota.
 They traveled to Iowa, Maryland, Michigan, Penn State, and Purdue.